-I began Upcyclist in 2011, whilst working as an interiors editor for regional lifestyle magazines, 3 years after graduating from an MA in Interior Design.
+I began Upcyclist as a blog in 2011, whilst working as an interiors editor for regional lifestyle magazines, 3 years after graduating from an MA in Interior Design.
 I was inspired by the resourcefulness of an illustrator friend of mine, Sophie Crichton, who at the time was painting whimsical illustrations on to items of discarded furniture she’d found in the street, something she referred to as ‘upcycling’.
 It struck me that being able to create a beautiful, durable and desirable product from waste takes imagination, innovation and skill.
-But further research revealed a lack of online resources showcasing artisans like Sophie.
+But further research revealed a lack of resources showcasing artisans like Sophie.
 I was inspired to curate an online space that featured upcycled pieces; works that genuinely lengthened the life span of the materials used, because they could be considered works of art.

 If you have a story that you think may be of interest, please contact firstname.lastname@example.org